mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/plugin/index.md

     - The data flowing along targets is called *resources*.
     - Resources are represented as Java tnterfaces and tuples,

-!!! question "How can a change the default project directory?"

-    Put the following code in an application plugin:
-    ```java
-    // set default project location
-    string defaultProjectDir = Paths.get(System.getProperty("user.home"), "NewProjectDir").toString();
-    GeneralSettings.getInstance().setDefaultProjectDirectory(defaultProjectDir);
-    ```

-!!! warning "My project is not a project"

-    > I want to call `GenerationCheckHelper.checkModelsBeforeGenerationIfNeeded` to check my model.
-It that takes a `Project` but my `Project` that I get  as an action context isn't the correct project.
-The type system complains that it's not the correct class.
-    >
-    > How do I get the correct project class?

-    The two `Project` interfaces  are always a source of confusion.
-Essentially one comes from the IntelliJ platform and the other one holds MPS specific parts of the project.

-    `com.intellij.openapi.project.Project`:  The project from the platform is stores basic information like the folder where the project is located and give access to project plugins for instance.

-    `jetbrains.mps.project.Project`: MPS specific aspects of a project like model access or the repository.
-It also gives access to the modules (languages and solutions) of the project.

-    To get the *MPS Project* from a *Idea Project* use `ProjectHelper.fromIdeaProject`.

-    To the a *Idea Project* from the *MPS Project* case the interface to `MPSProject`, if you only have a `jetbrains.mps.project.Project`, and then call `getProject` on it.

-    {{ contribution_by('coolya') }}

 !!! question "How can I open an MPS Editor Tab programmatically?"

      - `#!java EditorContext.getEditorPanelManager().openEditor(node)`